 Exploring patterns of cardiovascular disease development

-My research aims to examine temporal patterns of disease progression trajectories in women with hypertensive disorders of pregnancy.
-The aim is to use advanced imaging techniques to identify the pattern of changes that occur in the heart, liver, and brain during later life.
+My research aims to examine temporal patterns of disease progression in women with hypertensive disorders of pregnancy.
+The aim is to use advanced imaging techniques to identify the pattern of changes that occur in the heart, liver, brain and kidneys during later life.
 The data that we collect will help us to learn more about why hypertension and cardiovascular disease develop in certain groups of women.
 Therefore allowing better interventions and therapies to be created that are tailored uniquely towards individuals.

 BSc in Biology with Psychology